 Take, for instance, this recent story of a woman who was stopped on the highway and handcuffed in front of her young children for no apparent reason other than her race:

-The video is worth watching, but in case you’re not able to play it for technical reasons, here’s what it depicts.
+The video is worth watching, but in case you’re not able to play it, here’s what it depicts.
 Police in Forney, Texas, had received a tip about a reckless driver waving a gun out the window.
 They were given a description of the vehicle: a beige Toyota carrying four black men.
 Instead, they pulled over someone entirely different: a law-abiding mother in a red Nissan with four young children.
 In the video, we see the woman, Kametra Barbour, forced out of her car at gunpoint and handcuffed.
 She is clearly terrified and confused, as are the children, but the police won’t explain what this is about or why she’s being handcuffed.
 Eventually, once they realize they have the wrong person, she is let go—after the crying children ask if they’re all going to jail and a six-year-old comes out with his hands up.

 If you’re like me, your first reaction to a story like this is to want to believe that race wasn’t a factor: Maybe it can all be explained as a misunderstanding, and it could have happened to anybody.
 Okay, maybe.
 But even I have to admit that it’s hard to imagine the same kind of thing happening to a white mother with four young children.
 Ms. Barbour wasn’t a criminal; she wasn’t resisting; she wasn’t even driving the right kind of car.
 She was just black.
 And while we could debate the details of any specific situation, there’s no question that my black friends have way more stories like this than my white friends do.
 Like it or not, racism is still a factor in American society.